philiip11/Q-Weather/README.md

 # Q-Weather
 Shows the weather for next 40 hours or so on your Das Keyboard 4Q

+This will work even if your company uses a proxy that the q software doesn't work with.

 # How to read
 The escape shows the current weather, all keys to the right show the weather for the next hours, each key is three more hours into the future.